-Cash, Bank guarantee and insurance bond can be accepted as security.
-But in case of arrest by lien or mortgage, LOU of PI club can be accepted as security.

-But sometimes security is not required to release the ship.
-We had success to release the Fairwind 308 without any security (Yokohama District Court 4 June 2007).
+Cash, bank guarantees and insurance bonds can be accepted as security.
+In case of arrest by lien or mortgage, LOUs of P&I clubs can also be accepted as security.
+Sometimes, security is not required to release the ship.
+We had success in releasing the Fairwind 308 without any security (Yokohama District Court 4 June 2007).